jidicula/go-fuzz-action/README.md

           fuzz-time: 30s
 ```

+## Fuzz test all packages in repo

-If you have multiple packages in your repo and you want to fuzz test them all:
+If you have multiple packages in your repo and you want to fuzz test them all, create a `.github/workflows/go-fuzz-test.yml` in your repository containing:

 ```yaml
 name: Go fuzz test